fmurr01/main/README.md

 # Installationsanleitung
 1. Install python3
-2. Install pip3
+2. Install requirements.txt using pip3 (should be included in python3) Cmd: pip3 install -r requirements.txt
-3. Install Selenium
 4. Download geckodriver for Mozilla.
 Has to be in PATH.

 5. Check the config to change the directories and specify your personal settings.
-6. If you want to use your own profiles be sure to use "CookieDumper" beforehand.
+6. If you want to use your own profiles be sure to use "cookieDumper" beforehand.
-7. Start "AutomisedProfileValidation"
+7. Start "automisedProfileValidation" or "priceWebScraper"

-## Optional:
-8. Download an IDE for the Python application e.g. Atom.
-Install the package "script" to execute code directly
-9. Start scripts with CTRL+SHiFT+B
-10. Install Beautifulsoup 4, Pandas and Tabulate with PIP